ronald-smith-angel/dataset_deduplication_sparkml/readme.md

   * Finally the values with the same hashes and rank only change the rownum.
 Filtering rownum == 1 is possible to get the deduplicate Data set.

-To run an example: Go to the test ```com.trovit.processor.cars.ProcessorCarsWindowsTest``` and you will see a complete flow running.
+To run an example: Go to the test ```com.sample.processor.cars.ProcessorCarsWindowsTest``` and you will see a complete flow running.

 * Input Params: levenshteinThreshold --> 6